India’s ‘No First Use’ policy and increasing threat of Pakistan’s Tactical Nuclear Weapons

 Pakistan's Tactical Nuke threats:

 Time and again Pakistan keeps talking about the use of tactical nuclear weapons (TNW) against the Indian forces if any attempt is made to enter its territory.
-These threats are also part of strategy to increase deterrence level.
+These threats are also part of the strategy to increase the deterrence level.
 Pakistan knows it very well that it cannot match India in conventional warfare, so it uses Tactical Nuke threat to deter India.

-A tactical nuclear weapon (TNW) or non-strategic nuclear weapon is a nuclear weapon, generally smaller in its explosive power, which is designed to be used on a battlefield situations, in contrast to strategic nuclear weapons which are designed to be mostly targeted in the enemy interior away from the war front.
+A tactical nuclear weapon (TNW) or non-strategic nuclear weapon is a nuclear weapon, generally smaller in its explosive power, which is designed to be used on battlefield situations, in contrast to strategic nuclear weapons which are designed to be mostly targeted in the enemy interior away from the war front.
 Tactical nuclear weapons are of the range of 20-60 km with the blast radius of 3-5 km.
 These are developed to be used as deterrent against aggression on the border and not for a full-fledged war.

 Can NASR missile really put 'cold water on cold start' as claimed by Bajwa